sparkfun/SparkFun_BMV080_Arduino_Library/README.md

 > m33 (example: [SparkFun RedBoard IoT - RP2350](https://www.sparkfun.com/sparkfun-iot-redboard-rp2350.html))

 > [!TIP]
-> The release of the Bosch SDK v11.2.0 on July 12th, 2025 added support for the RP2350 processor (m33).
+> The release of the Bosch SDK v11.2.0 on July 12th, 2025 added support for the RP2350 processor (m33) and the ESP32-C6 processor (riscv_rv32imc)

 ## Functionality